Cohen v. California

 Cohen v.
 California, 403 U.S. 15 (1971), was a landmark decision of the US Supreme Court holding that the First Amendment prevented the conviction of Paul Robert Cohen for the crime of disturbing the peace by wearing a jacket displaying "Fuck the Draft" in the public corridors of a California courthouse.

-The Court ultimately found that displaying a mere four-letter word was not sufficient justification for allowing states to restrict free speech and that free speech can be restricted only under severe circumstances beyond offensiveness.
+The Court ruled that displaying a mere four-letter word was not sufficient justification for allowing states to restrict free speech and that free speech can be restricted only under severe circumstances beyond offensiveness.
 The ruling set a precedent used in future cases concerning the power of states to regulate free speech in order to maintain public civility.

+The Court described free expression as a "powerful medicine" in a pluralistic society like the United States.
+It is intended to "remove government restraints" from public discussion to "produce a more capable citizenry" and preserve individual choices which is imperative for "our political system."

 Background

 Facts of the case

-On April 26, 1968, 19-year-old Paul Robert Cohen was arrested for wearing a jacket bearing the words "Fuck the Draft" in a corridor of the Los Angeles Courthouse.
+On April 26, 1968, 19-year-old Paul Robert Cohen was arrested for wearing a jacket bearing the words "Fuck the Draft" in a corridor of the Los Angeles Hall of Justice.
 Cohen was reportedly at court to testify as a defense witness in an unrelated hearing, and had removed his jacket on entering the courtroom.

 An officer who had noticed his jacket in the corridor requested that the judge hold Cohen in contempt of court, but the judge did not take any action.
 The officer then waited until Cohen exited the courtroom and arrested him for disturbing the peace.
 Cohen claimed that he wore the jacket in an act of protest against the Vietnam War, to inform others of the depth of the feelings.
 He was convicted of violating section 415 of the California Penal Code, which prohibited "maliciously and willfully disturb[ing] the peace or quiet of any neighborhood or person [by] tumultuous or offensive conduct", and sentenced to 30 days in jail.